The Stylic Monoid: Schensted insertions

 We call {\it support} of a word $w$, and denote it by $\Supp(w)$, the set of letters appearing in $w$.
 Similarly for the support of a tableau, denoted likewise.

 Call {\it column} a tableau with only one column, and {\it row} a tableau with only one row.
 One may see a column as a subset of $A$, and a row as a multiset of elements of $A$.
-We shall use therefore the symbol $\cup$ to express union of columns, and of rows.
+We shall use therefore the symbol $\cup$ to express union of columns, and of rows (for rows, it is the multiset union).
+The empty column (resp. row) is denoted by $\emptyset$.

 Another useful way to view columns is as {\it decreasing word} (a word whose letters decrease strictly from left to right).

 We define now the {\it column insertion}.
 Let $\gamma$ be a column, viewed here as a subset of $A$, and let $x\in A$.
 There are two cases: if $\forall y\in\gamma, x>y$, then define $\gamma'= \gamma\cup x$.
 Otherwise, let $y$ be the smallest element in $\gamma$ with $y\geq x$; then define $ \gamma'=(\gamma\setminus y)\cup x$.
 Then $\gamma'$ is the column obtained by {\it column insertion of $x$ into} $ \gamma$, and in the second case, $y$ is said to be {\it bumped}.